A glance at the most iconic Alexander McQueen looks by Sarah Burton

 2 /15

 Actress Sadie Sink wore a dramatic strapless dress from Alexander McQueen’s Pre-Spring/Summer 2023 collection during the screening of The Whale.
-The ensemble featured a feathered skirt created in powder blue tulle, accented by a crystal-embroidered harness.
+The ensemble featured a feathered skirt created in powder blue tulle, accented by a painstakingly embroidered crystal harness.

 3 /15

 Actress Rooney Mara was seen wearing a bespoke Alexander McQueen gown designed by Sarah Burton during the 92nd Academy Awards.
-Pieces of cascading black lace that created the illusion of a chest-piece merged into a hand-shredded oyster ruffle skirt to create an almost Gothic look.
+Pieces of cascading black lace that created the illusion of a chest piece merged into a hand-shredded oyster ruffle skirt to create an almost Gothic look, without skirting into démodé costume.

 4 /15

 In a dramatic departure from the usual McQueen hallmarks, actress Charlize Theron was spotted wearing a figure-hugging cobalt gown from the label’s Spring/Summer 2023 collection during the Fast X photocall in Rome.
-The knitted look was created with strategic cutouts and came complete with metal ring details as well as a matching pair of boots.
+The knitted look was created with strategic cutouts and came complete with metal ring details as well as a matching pair of boots, resulting in a considerably more future-forward vision for McQueen.

 5 /15

 Predictably, Sarah Burton has also been known to be one of Queen Bey’s most frequent collaborators, especially during her Renaissance tour.
-Among some of the most iconic looks to have debuted on stage included this custom-made bodysuit, completely encrusted in sequins and fronted by a beaded horse motif.
+Among some of the most iconic looks to have debuted on stage included this custom-made bodysuit, completely encrusted in sequins and fronted by a beaded horse motif, to match her elaborate disco horse prop.
+Needless to say, the ensemble immediately sparkles with effortless effervescence under the multitude of show lights.

 6 /15